-- 1. The purpose of this Ordinance is to prohibit abortion and abortion-inducing drugs in the unincorporated area of Lubbock County, doing as much as we can to stop abortion trafficking through Lubbock County, and to make itself expressly clear that Lubbock County has every intention to stand in full compliance with the state and federal laws on abortion which Lubbock County is obligated to abide by. - 2.
-To protect public health, safety, and/or welfare, the provisions herein are to be recognized and enforced to their full extent.
+- (1) The purpose of this Ordinance is to prohibit abortion and abortion-inducing drugs in the unincorporated area of Jack County and to make itself expressly clear that Jack County has every intention to stand in full compliance with the state and federal laws on abortion which Jack County is obligated to abide by. - (2) To protect public health, safety, and/or welfare, the provisions herein are to be recognized and enforced to their full extent.